Skip to main content

 Vercel AI SDK Middleware

 If your application uses the Vercel AI SDK, use the @maximem/synap-vercel-adk middleware package.
-It wraps any LanguageModelV1-compatible model and injects Synap context automatically — no changes to your existing generateText / streamText calls.
+It wraps any LanguageModelV1-compatible model and injects Synap context automatically, with no changes to your existing generateText / streamText calls.

 Environment variables